Are you committing any SEO sins?

 The meta description, separate from a meta tag, is a summary of the web page content that shows up in the search engines.
 For example, when I searched for “social media engagement metrics,” the organic listings display the title tag and meta description.
 Take a look:

-Matt Cutts, Google’s Head of Search Spam, said, in this video, that you should take steps to eliminate duplicate meta descriptions for your site’s pages.
+Matt Cutts, Google’s former Head of Search Spam, said, in this video, that you should take steps to eliminate duplicate meta descriptions for your site’s pages.

 Cutts went on to say that he doesn’t even bother to write meta descriptions whenever he writes a new blog post.